 - 1. Morning: Jobs propose to the top candidate who have not rejected them; note that a job will propose to the same candidate as the previous day if they were not rejected - 2.
-Afternoon: Candidates say "maybe" to the best job offer so far, keeping them in hand or on a string, and say "no" to every other offer - 3.
+Afternoon: Candidates say "maybe" to the best job offer so far, and say "no" to every other offer - 3.
 Evening: Jobs cross off the candidates that have rejected them

 The process halts when no rejections happen; all candidates then accept their current offer.
-Note that the algorithm only produces one stable matching, so there can be other stable matchings not produced by the algorithm.